 We spent most evenings sitting in the town center, people watching and cheering on the World Cup.
 If it is possible to travel through Portugal during the Euro Cup or World Cup, consider capitalizing on this opportunity.
 In every Portuguese town or city, the local restaurants set up a large screen in the street and people gather to cheer on the games.
 We felt like we were part of an international block party.
 Beer and wine are sold and chairs are set up to view the matches.

-Visit Portugal for your honeymoon and fall in love with this inspiring European country.
+I highly recommend visiting Portugal for your honeymoon and falling in love with this beautiful European country.